 Micronutrient malnutrition is a term commonly used to refer to vitamin and mineral nutritional deficiency diseases.
 They are primarily caused by diets poor in bioavailable vitamins and minerals.
 Vitamin A deficiency, iron deficiency anaemia and iodine deficiency disorders are among the most prevalent forms of micronutrient malnutrition.
 Iron, vitamin A and zinc deficiencies are the most widespread nutrition deficiencies in the world today, affecting over 3.5 billion people globally.
 Widespread poverty in developing countries of the world is linked to inadequate access to food, sanitation, safe water and lack of knowledge about safe food handling and feeding practices.
 Most of the malnourished are those who cannot afford to buy high-quality, micronutrient-rich foods or who cannot produce and consume these foods.

-Authors: International Potato Center, Hellen Keller International, International Potato Center, Hellen Keller International
+Authors: International Potato Center, Helen Keller International, International Potato Center, Helen Keller International

 Publisher: International Potato Center (CIP) and Hellen Keller International (HKI)